Inheritance Tax threshold

 You could continue to live in your home after giving it away, provided that you pay a market rent to the new owner.
 Bear in mind that the new owner may have to pay Income Tax on the rent they receive.

-We explain the rules and legal implications of gifting assets, and transferring property, including the deliberate ...
+We explain the rules of gifting assets and transferring property, including the deliberate deprivation of assets.

-A guide to the implications of gifting assets or property, including the risk of incurring Capital Gains Tax, and ...
+A guide to the implications of gifting assets or property, including information about Capital Gains Tax and trusts.